CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Application of

 \subsection{Data inspection and script generation}

 This feature of \CPSLint is used as a starting point for working with new data.
 The user provides \CPSLint alongside the selected data, asking to \enquote{inspect} it.
-This instructs \CPSLint to examine the provided dataset and perform type inference on the columns (illustrated in \Cref{lst:inspect}).
-This type inference relies on the \texttt{dtypes} pandas assigns to a column based on the data in it. \lstinputlisting[float=htbp, caption={Example of the \texttt{inspect} action, used to generate a starting point for working with new data.}, label=lst:inspect]{scripts/inspect.cps} This generates a \CPSLint script that can be used as a baseline for further sanitisation.
-For example, if the script from \Cref{lst:inspect} is run on clean data, it generates the specification shown in \Cref{lst:generated}. \lstinputlisting[float=htbp, caption={A script generated from analysed input data.}, label=lst:generated]{scripts/generated.cps}
+This instructs \CPSLint to examine the provided dataset and perform type inference on the columns (illustrated in \Cref{lst:inspect2}).
+This type inference relies on the \texttt{dtypes} pandas assigns to a column based on the data in it in the compiled pipeline and on the datatypes inferred by \texttt{lang::csv} from the Rascal standard library in the interpreted pipeline. \lstinputlisting[ caption={Example of the \texttt{inspect} action, used to generate a starting point for working with new data.}, label={lst:inspect2} ]{scripts/inspect.cps} This generates a \CPSLint specification that can be used as a baseline for further sanitisation.
+For example, if the script from \Cref{lst:inspect2} is run on clean data, it generates the specification shown in \Cref{lst:generated}. \lstinputlisting[ caption={A script generated from analysed input data.}, label={lst:generated} ]{scripts/generated.cps}